SharePoint/sp-dev-docs/docs/spfx/viva/get-started/advanced-quick-view-functionality.md

 ## Create a new quick view

 1. Create a new file to hold a new Quick View card: **./src/adaptiveCardExtensions/helloWorld/quickView/DetailedQuickViewTemplate.json**.
-1. Create a new file to hold a new Quick View card: **./src/adaptiveCardExtensions/helloWorld/quickView/DetailedQuickViewTemplate.json**.
 1. Add the following JSON to the **DetailedQuickViewTemplate.json** file:

     ```json